 When it gets really muddy though, we go to Challenge Limus Open Tubular with Latex tubes.

-There is a place for tubeless – Mountain Bikes and Road Bikes
+There is a place for racing on tubeless – Mountain Bikes and Road Bikes.

 Today’s mountain bikes have wider rims and high-volume tyres, additionally the extra years of development mean that tubeless works.